lugu/qiloop/doc/NOTES.md

-* **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independent of a particular programming language which can be easily binded into various languages. libqi supports C++ and Python.
+* **Component Object Model (COM)**: Both COM and QiMessaging offer an IPC mechanism independent of a particular programming language which can be easily binded to various languages. libqi supports C++ and Python.
 NAOqi has JavaScript binding among many other binding.
 Both COM and QiMessaging can use reference counting to manage the life time of an object.

-// TODO: ROS comparison
+* **ROS**: Both ROS and QiMessaging offer a publisher/subscriber model as well as an RPC mecanism.
+Conceptually, the two solutions have a lot in common.
+ROS 1 uses XMLRPC (i.e. XML over HTTP) while QiMessaging use a binary format over TCP connections.
+QiMessaging does not timestamp messages as opposed to ROS.

 ### OSI Model